 Hadoop service account management can be automated by a unified identity management solution.
 Active Directory Kerberos capabilities are extended to Hadoop clusters, which in turn provide authentication for end users and admins.
 There is no need to define and associate new privileges, as the ones associated with Active Directory can be used in the Hadoop ecosystem.
 Users get the same privileges and limitations they have outside the Hadoop environment.

-A unified identity management tool provides privilege management and auditing capabilities that can be extended across the entire organization—including the Hadoop environment.
+A unified identity management tool provides privilege management and auditing capabilities that can be extended across the entire organization—including the Hadoop environment and Personal Data.
 It handles access and privileges and also associates everything back to an individual Active Directory account.
 To comply with audit requirements, the solution also creates reports that state who did what across Hadoop clusters.

 Ensuring and strengthening security is vital for big data implementations.
 It has to be done in a way that is effective, practical and reliable.
 By implementing an identity management solution that integrates with an organization’s existing Active Directory infrastructure, your company can meet the requirements needed, avoiding setting up a siloed infrastructure just for Hadoop.